arthwang/vsc-prolog/README.md

     ![input](images/input.gif)

+* Logtalk support

+   The syntax highlighting, linting and code formatting support logtalk with SWI and ECLiPSe as backend compilers except that logtalk specified codes not formatted if the backend compiler is ECLiPSe.

 ## Requirements

 Latest versions of VS code and SWI-Prolog/ECLiPSe installed.
+Latest logtalk installed and the backend compiler for logtalk set if using logtalk.

 ## Configurations